HR Software Menu Icon

 • Storing existing interview questionnaires can help companies identify why their people are quitting.

-• Referring back to learning and development data can help businesses spot skill gaps.
+• Referring back to learning and development records can help businesses spot skill gaps.

 There are countless benefits to a data-driven HR approach.
 Companies can use this information to improve engagement, progression, and retention.
 But it all hinges on the quality and quantity of data collected.
 And many HR departments are failing to collect enough of the right data to make a meaningful impact.